Metagenomic Detection of SARS-CoV-2 Coronavirus using CosmosID

 This example demonstrates that the unique phylogenetic structure of the CosmosID database even allows a meaningful classification of pathogens that at the point of analysis were still unknown to the world (and therefore the database).
 Nature published the findings by Zhou et al. (2020) the day after CosmosID concluded our analysis.

-Detecting SARS-CoV-2 in metagenomic samples
+Detecting SARS-CoV-2 in Metagenomic and Metatranscriptomic Samples

 The SARS-CoV-2 genome is now in the CosmosID database.
 As the virus continues to spread, it is becoming critical to detect and classify the virus in patient samples so that individuals suspected of carrying the disease can be identified.
 While many labs around the world are using RT-PCR to detect SARS-CoV-2, a more precise method of detection is sequencing RNA in patient samples.
 A potential limitation of this method is that only a small percentage of the reads may include the virus of interest, making it potentially more difficult to identify.
 The upside of metagenomic sequencing on the other hand is the method’s ability to readily detect secondary pathogens that patients infected with SARS-CoV-2 may have acquired.